TheDefaultPi/Pi-Addons/CONTRIBUTING.md

-# Contributing to Pi Client
+# Contributing to Pi Addons

 Thank you for your interest in contributing to Pi Addons!
 We appreciate your help in making this project even better.
 Whether you're a seasoned developer or just starting out, your contributions are welcome.